 The hardware is assembled and tested, but the firmware has yet to be written.

 Read more about the microcontrollers of EnsembleBot here.

 TYING IT ALL TOGETHER

-The slave instruments are more complex units, needing more control, monitoring, timing and so on.
-As such the EnsembleBot master controller can’t practically control them alone .
+The slave instruments are more or less self-contained units, needing specialized control, monitoring, timing and so on.
+As such the EnsembleBot master controller can’t practically control them alone.

 The PipeDream61 slave controller receives simple commands about which MIDI notes must be played (or stopped).
 Similarly the Robro gets commands about at which fret the steel must move to and which string to pick.
 But controlling these instruments takes a lot more work.
 The PipeDream61 controller needs to communicate with specialized solenoid drivers, keep track of the accumulated heat build-up and cooling of each solenoid, support special calibration modes for easy pipe tuning and much more.
 The Robro needs to precisely control a stepper motor, six servo motors, two rotary solenoids and a number of sensors.

 All of these functions are very specific for each instrument.
 So, the slave instruments have their own controllers, capable of parsing EBP commands relayed by the master controller.
 The slave controller then has the responsibility for translating these commands into what needs to be done to play the instrument.

 To tie all the slave instruments together with the master controller, we need an electronical communication bus.
 Our demands for such a bus are: